rgburke/grv/doc/documentation.md

 ### map

-The map command allows a key sequence to be mapped to an action or another key sequence for a specified view.
+The map command allows a key sequence to be mapped to an action, another key sequence or a shell command for a specified view.
 The form of the map command is:

 ```